essac/TypeScript-Webshop-UI/README.md

-## Webshop UI application with TypeScript, vanilla JS and SCSS.
+## Webshop UI Application With TypeScript, JavaScript and SCSS.

 Webshop application which present a set of products.